ionos-cloud/terraform-provider-ionoscloud/docs/resources/nic.md

 change the nic's ID behind the scenes, therefore the plan will always report this change trying to revert the state to the one specified by your terraform file.
-In order to prevent this, use the "lifecycle meta-argument" when declaring your nic, in order to to ignore changes to the `lan` attribute:
+In order to prevent this, use the "lifecycle meta-argument" when declaring your nic, in order to ignore changes to the `lan` attribute:

 Here's an example: